sakku-14/push_swap/README.md

 # push_swap

 ## Features
-This project is the sorting data on a stack with a limited set of instructions using the lowest possible number of actions.
+This project is sorting the data on a stack with a limited set of instructions using the lowest possible number of actions. push_swap program is to show the list of instructions to sort data. checker program is to check the list of instructions and if it sorts the data, shows "OK".
+If it is not, shows "KO".

 ## Requirement
 - gcc compiler